sreeginy/sreeginy/README.md

 - 👋 Hi, I’m @Giny
 - 👀 I’m interested in User interface (UI) and user experience (UX) development.
 - 🌱 I’m currently learning React.js is frontend framework, Spring Boot is backend framework and Android Studio is best native,kotlin,Flutter app development.
-- 💞️ I’m looking to collaborate on  Android application.I fall in love with Android
+- 💞️ I’m looking to collaborate on  Android application.
+I fall in love with Android
 - 📫 My strength is that i can dapt quickly to any environment.
 - 🌱 Presently i'm following Computer Science  Software Engineering at Kingston University in Colombo.
 I have done Information Technology in the stream of higher National Diploma - HNDIT in Advanced Technological Institute - Jaffna.